PurelyCoffeeBeans wonders which movies and TV shows you’ve seen Starbucks coffee featured in since it exploded across the US markets in the 1990’s.

 Since then millions of people have adopted the Starbucks coffee habit, you can read more about the Starbucks Company story here.

 When a customer strolls up to the counter at Starbucks, they are offered a virtual smorgasbord of options for creating their drink: hot or iced, decaff or not, tall or grande, extra shot…?

 It would take a while and many cups of coffee to verify the Starbucks’ claim that there are 87,000 different permutations of their coffees.
-I’ve given up myself, but occasionally I will try a different cup of coffee or syrup flavor.
+I’ve given up, but occasionally I will try a different cup of coffee or syrup flavor.

 What’s most important is that the baristas know how to make the permutation of Starbucks coffee you need or regularly consume.
 For me, it’s tall (occasionally grande), dry Americano with a touch of milk (lo-fat or not) served hot in a real mug.
 What’s your permutation?

-But there’s more to Starbucks than 87000 permutations.
-For example, did you know that, starting in 2006, they decided to buy only organic Starbucks coffee that was cultivated through environmentally sustainable methods.
-Their coffee can be bought in their stores or in the coffee section of your local supermarket.
+But there’s more to Starbucks than 87000 permutations of coffee in a mug!
+For example, did you know that, starting in 2006, they decided to buy only organic coffee that was cultivated through environmentally sustainable methods?

 What interests PurelyCoffeeBeans.com isn’t the over the counter frothy or milky coffee market per se, but rather the coffee beans that they sell.
 They do market a daily blend or brew which features one of the recent brands at a more moderate price.

 It’s a Komodo!
 Dark Roasted but with a little less caffeine!

 But if you look a little further you will see the coffee beans from Starbucks are stacked on their shelves: tempting you with the different offerings of blends, roasts, regions and types of coffees so much so that you often wonder why they don’t sell these as in-house beverages, too.

 Which Starbucks coffee beans are the best?